The Best DJ Media Player in the market – Updated 2019

-With a cue point, you can save a certain spot of the song and then access to it by pushing a single button.
+With a cue point, you can save a specific spot of the song and then access it by pushing a single button.

 - Loop Buttons:

 A loop button lets you select a start and an end part of the track and repeat it.
-It’s ideal to extend the duration of the track and to achieve a smoother mix.
+It’s ideal for extending the duration of the track and for achieving a smoother mix.

 - Display Function:

 Another common feature on DJ cd players is the display function.
-You have the ability to watch complete track info as well as duration and waveform.
-The waveform display is a pro feature and you won’t find it easy on many media players.
+You can watch complete track info as well as duration and waveform.
+The waveform display is a pro feature, and you won’t find it easy on many media players.

 - Audio formats:

 Check if the cd player supports the audio formats you are using.
 MP3, WAV, AAC, AIFF are some of them.

 Some digital DJ players offer integration with music software for super easy performance.
 Rekordbox software is one of them and is available with Pioneer models.